Vicodin Addiction Treatment Center

 Despite attempts to reign in runaway opioid abuse, the United States still consumes about 80 percent of the opioids prescribed on a global basis, including an astonishing 99 percent of all hydrocodone products.
 This explains why U.S. drug overdose death rates have skyrocketed, to more than 72,000 fatalities annually as of 2017.
 Prescription opioids are responsible for nearly 70 percent of those deaths, with several thousand dying from the effects of a Vicodin overdose.

 In 2017, 11.1 million Americans age 12 and over misused opioid painkillers, a behavior that can easily lead to addiction.
-An estimated 2.1 million Americans had an actual opioid use disorder, and it is this group that are most at risk for serious personal and health complications if they don’t receive treatment for their drug dependency.
+An estimated 2.1 million Americans had an actual opioid use disorder, and it is this group that is most at risk for serious personal and health complications if they don’t receive treatment for their drug dependency.

-Symptoms and Diagnosis of Vicodin Addiction
+Signs and Symptoms of Vicodin Addiction

 Some of the distinctive signs and symptoms of Vicodin abuse and addiction include: